What is quiet time? How will it affect me and my visitors?

 Where can I get help with breastfeeding?

 All of the Registered Nurses that work in the Maternal and Newborn Care Program can assist you with breastfeeding - whether you are just learning about breastfeeding before your baby is born, or if you are an experienced mom!
 The Public Health Nurses can also help you.
-You can call the Public Health Breastfeeding Support Line at 902.481.5852 or the LaLeche League at 902.470.7029.
+You can call Public Health Services at 902.481.5800 or the LaLeche League at 902.470.7029.
 Public Health also offers Breastfeeding Support groups through its family resource centres.
 For details, please call 902.481.5800.

 For more information on community resources to support you, please click here to open a PDF brochure.